qbouvet/artist-death-artwork-sale/README.md

 ﻿# The Post Mortem Cult of Celebrities

+Read research questions, then take a look at [our poster](https://github.com/qbouvet/artist-death-artwork-sale/blob/master/poster.pdf)

+# Research questions
+* When a author/artist died, What trend of popularity occurs on their related product on amazon?
+(For an author; it's book, for an actor; related movies,... etc)
+* What's this impact in function of the type of artwork the author/artist did? (musics/books/films/...)

 # Abstract

 It is often said, ironically, that Van Gogh never sold a painting in his lifetime while he is one of the most famous painters in history.